JonasRSV/random-direction-ascent/README.md

 ---

-Demo of blackbox gradient free optimisation of NN
+Demo of blackbox & gradient-free optimisation of NN

 ## Installation